Affiliate links on Android Authority may earn us a commission. Learn more.

 Wear OS 4 features

 Finally, when Google announced Wear OS 4, the company also promised more power efficiency and battery-saving performance.
-To this end, Samsung and Google teamed up to create Watch Face Format, making it easier for developers to create watch faces that will drain less juice.
+To this end, Samsung and Google teamed up to create Watch Face Format, making it easier for developers to create watch faces that drain less juice.

 Wear OS 4 compatibility